darioegb/ngx-error-message/projects/ngx-error-message/README.md

 ```

 **step  2**
-**1. Add error message configuration in JSON file**
+**Add error message configuration in JSON file**
-Add error message configuration in JSON file.
  Ngx-translate and others internationalizations packages manage json files for each idiom thant manage.
 For example is your application manage english langague you must create in assets/i18n/en.json, in the file you will have all the errors you need in your application.
 Every property in the json will be named as the error displayed by the form (using reactive forms), for example, when a field has an error you can write form.get('field').errors and receive the error object, by example:
 ```javascript
   // form.get('field').errors
   // The field is required and displays the error